Skip to main content

 • Compliance status (RTW verified, training completed)

-• Attendance records (clock times, GPS coordinates if enabled)
+• Attendance records (clock times, GPS coordinates if enabled, QR attendance events if applicable)

 • Performance ratings from previous shifts